 Hike along the Brenta Trek Expert, a famous long distance, trans-Brenta footpath.
 Click here for photos from our trip.

 Rub elbows with local alpinists at the Rifugio Pedrotti, an Italian mountaineer's hut.

 Sip cappupuccino along the shores of Lago di Molveno, one of Italy's best-kept-secret lakes.

 Unlock the mysteries of the Brenta Dolomites, Italy’s westernmost extremity of rugged limestone peaks.
 Bordered by the Swiss Alps to the west and the Austrian Alps to the north, the Brenta mountains tower above celebrity-studded Lake Garda and its lesser known, but equally spectacular, Lago di Molveno.
 Similar to the rest of the Dolomites range that stretches across northeastern Italy, the Brenta mountains are renowned for the spectacular colors they reflect during sunrise and sunset.
 Unlike the bulk of the Dolomites, however, where Austro-Hungarian history mixes with Ladin as well as Italian, the Dolomiti di Brenta enjoy a purely Italian culture.
 If you’d rather say “Grazie” than “Danke” during your Dolomites hiking tour, then this is the trip for you.

 One of the highlights of this tour is a visit to the village of Molveno.
-Bordered by the Pizzo Gallino (10,043 feet) to the north and the Cima Brenta (10,335 feet) and Cima Chez to the west, Molveno is one of the more atmospheric small mountain towns in Europe.
-Add the pristine and crystal clear Lago di Molveno, on whose shores the village rests, and you’ll have a magnificent place to stay for the night.
+Bordered by the Pizzo Gallino (10,043 feet) to the north and the Cima Brenta (10,335 feet) and Cima Chez to the west, Molveno is one of the most atmospheric small mountain towns in Europe.
+Add the pristine and crystal clear Lago di Molveno, on whose shores the village rests, and we have a magnificent place to stay for the night.

-Awake to a delicious Italian breakfast then depart.
+Awake to a delicious Italian breakfast, then depart.